sergiooncode/link_miner/README.md

 # link_miner

 Link Miner is a useful example showing the use of lxml XML toolkit.
+The code is based on:

+- XPath class in lxml.etree submodule to select relevant HTML elements.
+- HTMLParser class in lxml.html submodule to parse the raw HTML.

 Use of XPath class: